-While your gut reaction may be that blog or CMS software is throwing errors, Bad_httpd_conf is actually a custom error message only Dreamhost clients will encounter.
-The error is produced when IP your domain is resolving to points to an Apache web server not configured for your domain.
+Your gut reaction may be that your blog or CMS software is throwing the error, but bad_httpd_conf is actually a custom error message that only Dreamhost clients will encounter.
+That’s why it’s hard to fix.
+The error is produced when the IP address associated with your domain points to an Apache web server that’s not associated with it.

-You don’t have to actually make any changes before you “Change fully hosted settings now” — just following these steps will rebuild the httpd_conf file for your website and most likely fix the problem.
-Then wait up to 10 minutes to see if the error has been fixed.
+You don’t have to actually make any changes before you save.
+Just following these steps will rebuild the httpd_conf file for your website.

 Wait up to 10 minutes and check that the problem is fixed.